edtireli/p-brain/README.md

 This project is licensed under the MIT License.
 For full license information, please refer to the LICENSE.md file in the repository.

 ## 8. Acknowledgments
-Special thanks to Henrik B. W. Larsson for collaboration and discussion
+Special thanks to Henrik B. W. Larsson for collaboration and discussion.